ryanspletzer/ryanspletzer.github.io/linkfarm.md

   Engineers and Managers for navigating organizational challenges and working with senior leadership at your company.

 * [The Art of Leadership: Small Things, Done Well](https://www.amazon.com/dp/1492045691) - I really enjoyed going through Michael Lopp's 30 things in this book, and the way it's laid out.
-In my experience I've run into a number of folks in management who don't take the time to learn how to be a leader, and that results in many not-so-great people managers -- but the same is true of individual contributors as well.
 Leadership can come from anywhere, and because of that, whether you are in management or not, I strongly implore you to read this one.

 ## Other